Travel Tips (getting to Lewa)

 Sun protection - hat, sunglasses and high factor sun cream is recommended.

-If you would like more information about traveling to Kenya and to the Lewa Wildlife Conservancy, please contact us at email@example.com.
+If you would like more information about travelling to Kenya and to the Lewa Wildlife Conservancy, please contact us at email@example.com.